Milestones and Resources

 - Form: Teaching Assistantship Certification

 - Description: Dissertation is read and approved by the three members of the student’s committee.
-Reading Committee signatures on the Certification of Thesis Draft form signify that the student is ready to defend.
+Reading Committee signatures or approvals on the Certification of Thesis Draft form signify that the student is ready to defend.

 - Deadline: Must be completed before approval of TGR status or before scheduling defense.
 Department strongly recommends that students form their committee during the 3rd year.